Parametrics of electromagnetic searches for axion dark matter: Parametrics of DM detection

 This has the same form as the SQL expression in equation~\ref{eqsnr2bband}, when $\Delta m \lesssim (1 + 2 n_T) \gamma$; this is as expected, since in both cases, the added noise is dominated by the thermal + ZPF noise.
 If $\Delta m \gtrsim (1 + 2 n_T) \gamma$, then we can improve over the SQL limit by $\sim \frac{\Delta m}{2 n_T \gamma} = \frac{Q}{2 n_T} \frac{\Delta m}{m}$ (for $n_T \gg 1$).
 This is simply the ratio between the sensitivity bandwidth for the SQL-limited amplifier, $\sim (1 + 2 n_T) \gamma$, and the broadband ($\sim \Delta m$) sensitivity for the QL-limited case.
 On-resonance, where $\tchi$ is purely imaginary, we achieve the QL limit by having uncorrelated back-action and imprecision noise, so we expect the QL and SQL limits to coincide in this case.

 As the above limits show, the sensitivity limit for a quantum-limited amplifier is set by how well we can isolate the target system from the dissipative environment, and so reduce $\gamma$.
-There is no sensitivity/bandwidth trade-off, as occurs in the SQL and PQL cases, since as $\tchi_i$ decreases, the ZPF noise also decreases; a setup that saturates the QL at all frequencies is naturally broadband.
+There does not have to be a sensitivity/bandwidth trade-off, as occurs in the SQL and PQL cases, since as $\tchi_i$ decreases, the ZPF noise also decreases; a setup that saturates the QL at all frequencies is naturally broadband.
+Near a narrow resonance, this would require the back-action/imprecision correlations to change very fast as a function of frequency, but far from the resonance, the required change is slower.

-At higher frequencies ($\gtrsim \GHz$), making use of correlated backaction/imprecision in this way is usually difficult (in particular, it is not compatible with isolation mechanisms such as circulators, as discussed above).
+Conceptually, there are various amplification schemes that can make use of correlated back-action and imprecision noise to attain the QL over some frequency range, e.g. the driven non-linear cavity method proposed in~\cite{Laflamme_2010fj}.
+At higher frequencies ($\gtrsim \GHz$), this is usually practically difficult (in particular, it is not compatible with isolation mechanisms such as circulators, as discussed above).
 However, at lower frequencies, SQUID amplifiers can attain near-QL performance, in some circumstances~\cite{squidhb}.
 We discuss axion detection at low frequencies ($\ll \GHz$) in section~\ref{secQuasiStatic}.

 The fact that a QL amplifier can have better sensitivity than the PQL limit, in some regimes, corresponds to the amplifier enhancing the frequency-averaged quantum fluctuations of $A_b$ (similarly to how backaction evasion effectively drives an oscillator into a squeezed state~\cite{Clerk_2008}).
 For a single-pole response function, the $A_b$ quantum fluctuations have the usual value on-resonance, but are unsuppressed off-resonance, corresponding to the broadband sensitivity described above.